konantian/NotableNotebooks/notes/Questions.md

 30. How to solve the first problem of MCTS?

 31. Why we use severl copies of the layer to learn more features?

+32. Do we use move predictor in MCTS?

+33. Why each layer can only learn one feature?

+34. In DNN, the fully connected layer are at top layer, is that same as start of the processing pipeline?